playht/text-to-speech-api/README.md

     - `ssml` is an array of strings, where each string represents a paragraph in SSML format.
 [Learn more about SSML](https://www.w3.org/TR/speech-synthesis/).
 Not all SSML features are supported with all voices.

   `title` is a field to name your file.
-The name will be displayed in your [Audio files page](https://play.ht/app/audio-files) in your dashboard.
+You can use this name to find the audio in your Play.ht dashboard.

-  `narrationStyle` is a string representing the tone of the voice pronouncing the text.
+  `narrationStyle` is a string representing the tone and accent of the voice to read the text.
 Make sure the value for `narrationStyle` is supported by the voice in your request.
-Refer to the [Voices](https://play.ht/app/voices) page for more details on support.

   `globalSpeed` is a string in the format `<number>%`, where `<number>` is in the closed interval of `[20, 200]`.
-Use this to speed-up, or slow-down your output audio.
+Use this to speed-up, or slow-down the speaking rate of the speech.

   `pronunciations` is an array of key-value pair objects, where `key` is the source string (e.g. `"Play.ht"`), and `value` is the target pronunciation (e.g. `"Play dot H T"`).
-Use this when you want to customize the pronunciation of a certain word/phrase (e.g. your brand).
+Use this when you want to customize the pronunciation of a certain word/phrase (e.g. your brand name).

 - Response (JSON):
   ```jsonc